Employee rewards and recognition are a critical part of an employee engagement strategy.

 Ultimately, the goal of this unplanned form of recognition is to weave appreciation into daily life.
 Simply put, to "fill in the gaps" between structured recognition, so employees consistently feel valued.

-It's important to remember the real purpose of recognition is not profit.
+Author Dr. Paul White expresses in his book "The Vibrant Workplace," the true value of recognition is that appreciation for colleagues communicates respect and value for them.
+In other words, it's important to remember the real purpose of recognition is not profit.
 But instead, making employees feel fulfilled and valued.

 Leaders should not focus solely on profit as the main objective of a program.
 When a recognition program is seen as a means to an end, less effort is put into the details.
 For example, recognition is often impersonal and generic.
 As a result, the program will have less impact.